 An acoustic floating floor comprises a composite of soundproofing materials to gain separation or lesser points of contact with the floor structure.
 These lower points of contact reduce the impact noise significantly; there are products in our core MuteRange that can assist with this which you can view by clicking on the logo below.

-Acoustic Cradles are a great way of improving results, as well as allowing space for servicing or helping to level uneven floors, these are our MuteCradles - which come with a range of packer sizes and alternating heights, perfect for concrete structures.
+Acoustic Cradles are a great way of improving results, as well as allowing space for servicing or helping to level uneven floors, and these are our MuteCradle - which come with a range of packer sizes and alternating heights, perfect for concrete structures.

 Alternatively, our MuteMat® USP range can be used to create a floating floor in both concrete and timber structures, its deviating pimped structure allows minimal contact with the substrate and floor finish, helping to improve impact reduction.

 Isolation Strips are also installed to create a floating floor in timber constructions, with its deviating material structure of 5/10mm - this allows a tongue and groove subfloor such as our MuteDeck 18mm to float on top (making sure to avoid direct fixing into the joist).

 Acoustic Batten Strips can also be used underneath timber battens to create a floating floor with a dense resilient layer, keeping the contact points to a minimum.

 iKoustic can help guide you through soundproofing a floor either by clicking on the icon below for A Guide to Soundproofing a Floor page, or by contacting us today on 01937 588 226

 Part E Building Regulations in both Residential and Commercial